liamcmitchell/up42-marketplace/README.md

 - Retrying TS, prefer that to proptypes, needed paths added to tsconfig
 - Rewrite in TS, would have been nicer from the start...
 - Add some color

+## Thoughts

+I spent around 4 hours on this, more than I wanted to.
+A big contributor was learning new tools/tech:

+- Netlify
+- Next.js
+- SWR
+- CSS grid

+so on the plus side, I know some new things.

+I purposely avoided mobile layout because that can be a huge rabbit hole, especially with something like the cart which is probably nicer as a modal opening from a fixed nav.

+Regarding inline styles, I'm a big fan of CSS-in-JS but a quick scan of the Netlify/Next docs only showed support for style objects (which I used) or inline style tags (no thanks).
+I would have preferred to use [Emotion](https://emotion.sh/) and [Styled System](https://styled-system.com/) but I didn't want to waste time fighting Next.js so I just stayed with inline style objects.